JSQLParser/JSqlParser/README.md

 ## News
+* changed behaviour of dotted multipart names for tables and columns to accept ORM class names
 * Released version **1.2** of JSqlParser
 * breaking **API** change: merge of *within group* and *over* (window expressions)
 * Released version **1.1** of JSqlParser.